wp-plugins/cms2cms-vbulletin-to-wp-migration/readme.txt

 ﻿=== CMS2CMS: Automated vBulletin to WordPress Migration  ===
 Contributors: cms2cms
 Tags: vbulletin to wordpress, vbulletin to wordpress mirgation, convert vbulletin to wordpress, migrate vbulletin to wordpress

 Requires at least: 3.0.0
 Tested up to: 3.8
 Stable tag: 3.6.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Move your website content from vBulletin to WordPress quickly and easily without programming skills.
+Move your website content from vBulletin to WordPress (bbPress) quickly and easily without programming skills.

 == Description ==

-CMS2CMS is an automated service which will help you to migrate your data from vBulletin to WordPress.
+CMS2CMS is an automated service which will help you to migrate your data from vBulletin to WordPress (bbPress).

 = You will be able to convert the following items: =
 * Forums/Categories